cksystemsteaching/selfie/README.md

 There are at least two interesting observations we can make here.
 Firstly, the carry bit is only 1 for 1+1, that is, if both addends are 1.
 This corresponds to a logical *AND* operator!
 Secondly, the sum bit is only 1 for either 0+1 or else 1+0, that is, if either the first addend is 1, or else the second addend is 1.
 This is logical *EXCLUSIVE-OR* or *XOR*!
 There is also logical *OR* but that is 1 if either or both of the two addends or *operands* are 1.
 So, not the right choice here but still important for other things as we see below.

-Boolean Algebra can only talk about 0s and 1s, and is called Boolean Logic if 0 and 1 represent false and true, respectively.
-In addition to 0 and 1, Boolean Algebra features logical operators such as the above AND, OR, and XOR.
+Boolean algebra can only talk about 0s and 1s, and is called Boolean logic if 0 and 1 represent false and true, respectively.
+In addition to 0 and 1, Boolean algebra features logical operators such as the above AND, OR, and XOR.
 They are referred to as binary operators because they have two operands, not because they operate on bits!
 There is also one unary operator called logical *NEGATION* or *NOT* which obviously just flips the bit of its single operand:

 ```
 NOT 0 = 1